derf/esp8266-nodemcu-veml6075/README.md

 ## Dependencies

-veml6075.lua has been tested with Lua 5.1 on NodeMCU firmware 3.0.1 (Release 202112300746, integer build).
+**veml6075.lua** has been tested with Lua 5.1 on NodeMCU firmware 3.0.1 (Release 202112300746, float build).
 It requires the following modules.

 * i2c